furious-programming/TreeStructInfo/README.md

 end ref node
 ```

-Declaration of the referencing child node may be located inside the main body of the tree or inside the body of the referencing node, but the definition must be outside them.
+Declaration of the referenced child node may be located inside the main body of the tree or inside the body of the referenced node, but the definition must be outside them.

 Example: